scoconno/scoconno.github.io/mind/functionalism/notes.md

 2. Computer: cause the interrogator to judge incorrectly, i.e., cause the interrogator into thinking that the computer is, in fact, a human.
 3. Human: aid the interrogator into making the correct judgement.

 Our interrogator will again ask questions and have a rich conversation.
-WIll they be able to identify the computer?
-Or will the computer be able to consistently fool them into thinking that they comptuer is human?
+Will they be able to identify the computer?
+Or will the computer be able to consistently fool them into thinking that they, the computer, is human?
 If a computer can consistently fool us, then Turing believes that the machine has the kind of mentality that we grant to humans.
+And, even if machines aren't sufficiently complex to do so, Turing wrote:

+> I believe that in about fifty years’ time it will be possible to programme computers...to make them play the imitation game so well that an average interrogator will not have more than 70 percent chance of making the right identification after five minutes of questioning...I believe that at the end of the century the use of words and general educated opinion will have altered so much that one will be able to speak of machines thinking without expecting to be contradicted.
+(Alan Turing)

 How does all this provide evidence for functionalism?
 Understanding a sentence is a mental state.
 And, according to the functionalist, this mental state has a functional role, a job to play: it disposes the entity who possess that state to respond in various ways given certain inputs.
-For instance, understanding the question 'where were you from?' disposes me to answer 'I was born in Dublin.'
+For instance, understanding the question 'where were you from?' disposes me to answer that 'I was born in Dublin.'
 Understanding does clearly have a job in conversations.
-Turing's simple idea is that anything which can perform the job of understanding must have understanding.
+And, Turing's simple idea is that anything that can perform the job of understanding has understanding.
 Let us present this idea in argument form:

 1. For some arbitrary time period, there is no discernible difference between the linguistic behavior of a person and that of a machine.
 2. If there is no discernible difference in linguistic behavior between man and machine, then there is no difference in the causes of that behavior.
 3. Therefore, if understanding is the cause of the linguistic behavior in the person, understanding is the cause of the linguistic behavior in the machine.

 It's a brilliant argument.
 If machines can do whatever mentality allows us to do, then machines must also have mentality.

 ## Clarifying the Turing Test
 I want to make one clarifying remark about the Turing Test: Distinguish these two questions: